aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/_index.md

 {{% alert color="primary" %}}[Read](https://products.aspose.app/barcode/recognize/qr) and [Generate](https://products.aspose.app/barcode/generate/qr) QR Codes online.
 You can test the quality of ***Aspose.BarCode*** functionality and view results.{{% /alert %}}

 ## **Overview**
 QR (Quick Response) Codes are machine-readable labels with patterns composed of black and white squares that can be easily scanned by smartphones and other devices equipped with digital image sensors.
 The idea has been proposed as an improvement of conventional linear barcode types to adress the need to store much larger amounts of information.
-This symbology provides a very high recognition speed and increased encoding capacity.
+This barcode type provides a very high recognition speed and increased encoding capacity.
 Conceptually, a QR Code can be considered as a means to store information digitally, like flash drives that keep digital data physically.
-At present, this 2D barcode type has multiple applications in various spheres, including E-Commerce, marketing, documentation management, item tracking, digital payments, vaccination certificates, and many others.
 The operations of scanning and decoding can be executed using smartphone cameras and special scanner applications (mobile tagging) that are usually embedded into modern mobile devices.
 After capturing a QR label, a special application converts it into readable text or more often, into an URL link.

-Apart from 40 basic configurations, this symbology supports a special option called Micro QR Code that is useful to address space limitations in applications in which the capacity of 35 characters or less is sufficient.
+Apart from 40 basic configurations, this standard supports a special option called Micro QR Code that is useful to address space limitations in applications in which the capacity of 35 characters or less is sufficient.
 See more information in the article about [Micro QR Codes](/barcode/info-cards/micro-qr-code/).
 The specification for this barcode type has been published in [ISO/IEC 18004:2015](https://www.iso.org/standard/62021.html).

 <p align="center"><img src="qrcodesample.png"></p>

-{{% alert color="primary" %}}You can find the detailed description of classes and properties that are used in ***Aspose.BarCode for .NET*** for QR Code generation and recognition:
+{{% alert color="primary" %}}You can find the detailed description of classes and properties that are used in ***Aspose.BarCode*** for QR Code generation and recognition:
 - [**QR Code in Aspose.BarCode for .NET**](/barcode/net/qr-and-micro-qr-barcode/)

 {{% /alert %}}

+## **Usage Scenarios**
+At present, QR Code has multiple applications in various spheres, including E-Commerce, marketing and advertisement (e.g. loyalty programs and coupon distribution), documentation management, item tracking, digital payments, digitalization of vaccination certificates, supply chain management, and many others.

-## **Features**
+## **Characteristics**
 ### **Encoding Character Set**
 This barcode type can be used to encode various data types, including numeric and alphabetic characters, Unicode symbols, Kanji, and special characters.
 It allows encoding the following characters using four encoding modes: